EMRI_MC: A GPU-based Python code for Bayesian inference of EMRI waveforms

 \texttt{EMRI\_MC} relies on four main elements: {\bf i)} the waveform generator; {\bf ii)} the inclusion of the amplitude damping and modified speed of GWs; {\bf iii)} the posterior sampling through MCMC methods; {\bf iv)} the GPU-based vectorisation of quantities such as the likelihood, in order to accelerate computations.
 Our code aims to provide a simple and efficient tool that could be of help for the community working on the interface of GWs and modified gravity.
 We emphasise that the structure of the code provides for enough flexibility to allow extension and improvements in each of its elements, according to the need of the specific task. \begin{itemize} \item[{\bf i)}] \emph{The waveform generator}.\\ Our choice for the waveform generator relies on the popular \emph{Analytic Kludge} (AK) model for the generation of inspiraling EMRI waveforms \cite{Barack:2003fp,Barack:2006pq}.
+The generation, as well as its Fast Fourier Transform (FTT), is implemented using appropriate GPU vectorisation techniques in cuda.

-Though it is not the most accurate waveform model to date, this choice is justified as follows.
+Though the AK model is not the most accurate waveform model to date, this choice is justified as follows.
 AK waveforms provide a sufficiently good approximation of the binary's dynamics, as long as one remains sufficiently far away from the merger.
 Additionally, AK waveforms allows for an analytic handle on the physics.
 The equations can be consistently extended with new post-Newtonian and self-force corrections, as well as the inclusion of new physics such as dark matter effects.
 In this regard, they provide an excellent proxy to perform parameter estimation for future missions, as well as investigate the significance of effects related to new physics.